XDU-AI-LYYLab/EQNAS/README.md

 ### Export to MindIR

-- The quantum model created based on MindQuantum is currently not officially supported for export to this format
+- The quantum model created based on MindQuantum is currently not officially supported for export to this format.
-- 但为了能够将量子线路进行保存，本项目中利用Python自带pickle数据序列化包，将架构搜索得到的每一个量子模型都保存为`./weights/model/model.arch`，您可以按照`eval.py`中的方法加载模型架构
 - But in order to save quantum circuits, in this project, Python's built-in pickle data serialization package is used to save every quantum model obtained from architecture search as`/weights/model/model.arch`, you can load the model architecture according to the method in`eval. py`

 # Model Description